 Colm Haughney tabled the Report of the Board of Directors which had been circulated in advance.
 He explained the principal risks and uncertainties being faced by the credit union.
-He highlighted the reduced take up in loans, the cost-of-living challenges, and the war in Ukraine.
+He highlighted the increase in loan drawdowns and the parallel result of members defaulting.
 He explained how the Board constantly reviews and manages all risks.
 He addressed the changes in Board composition during the year.
-He explained why the Board did not propose to pay a dividend.
-He stated that there were no significant events since the end of the financial year and confirmed that the Auditor, Moore Ireland, were proposed for re-election.
+He confirmed the board propose to pay a dividend for 2023.
+He stated that there were no significant events since the end of the financial year and confirmed that the Auditor, Moore, were proposed for re-election.
 He thanked all the members for their support during the year.

-Report Proposed by - Aidan Fleming

-Seconded by - PJ Hickson
+Report Proposed by - Tom O'Neill Seconded by - Jean McCarthy